huanghoujing/AlignedReID-Re-Production-Pytorch/README.md

 Larger training set tends to benefit deep learning models, so I combine trainval set of three datasets Market1501, CUHK03 and DukeMTMC-reID.
 After training on the combined trainval set, the model can be tested on three test sets as usual.

-Transform the test sets as introduced above if you have not done it.
+Transform three separate datasets as introduced above if you have not done it.

 For the trainval set, you can download what I have transformed from [Google Drive](https://drive.google.com/open?id=1hmZIRkaLvLb_lA1CcC4uGxmA4ppxPinj) or [BaiduYun](https://pan.baidu.com/s/1jIvNYPg).
 Otherwise, you can run the following script to combine the trainval sets, replacing the paths with yours.